awhewell/owin/README.md

 ## Building the Pipeline

 Virtual Radar Server has a plugin architecture.
 Plugins are loaded at runtime.
-They must be able to add middlware freely to the OWIN pipeline.
+They must be able to add middleware freely to the OWIN pipeline.

-One of the issues that VRS faced with the Microsoft OWIN pipeline is that it needed middleware to be added in the order that it appeared in the pipeline.
-That is hard to do with plugins
+One of the issues that VRS faced with the Microsoft OWIN pipeline is that it needed middleware to be added in the same order that it appears in the pipeline.
+That is hard to arrange when some of the middleware is spread across plugins that are not known about until runtime.

-This library takes a different approach to Microsoft.
-The intention is to support the registration of pipeline middleware in any order.
+The intention with this library is to support the registration of pipeline middleware in any order.
 This support involves associating a priority with each bit of middleware.

 1. At program startup the main program and all plugins register callbacks with `IPipelineBuilder`.